-- What are my practice goals? - Where am I now and where do I wish to be in three to six months' time with regard to my professional development? - What must I do to achieve my goal/s? - How do I plan to grow and develop as a practitioner? - How do I intend to use practice supervision for my professional development? - 3. a full Curriculum Vitae including any work experience since meeting the registration requirements.
+- What are my practice goals? - Where am I now and where do I wish to be in three to six months' time with regard to my professional development? - What must I do to achieve my goal/s? - How do I plan to grow and develop as a practitioner? - How do I intend to use practice supervision for my professional development? - 3. a full Curriculum Vitae including any work experience since graduating from the prescribed course.